isolomon/netcpp/README.md

-# easycpp
+# netcpp
-This is my personal cpp library which tries to simple my daily work and makes C++ a little easy to use.
-It is really fun if you know how to use them.
+This is my personal cpp library which tries to simple my daily work and makes C++ a little easier to use.
+It is really fun if you know how to use it.
 Below are code segments to show the usage of some of the classes.

 # StreamReader